Channel Your Content

 Don’t Hate the Playa

 The bottom line is if you care about your audience (you should) then you want to reach them wherever they are.
 That means having a blend of channels that keeps you present and a strategy that keeps you from being annoying.
-Get started, start figuring out who you want to talk to, create some core content they will find valuable, then get out there and start getting that content to them.
+Get started, start figuring out who you want to talk to, create some core content they will find valuable, then get out there and start getting that content to them on the right content platform.

 Now go grow.